 Often, some cucumbers mat turn bitter akin to bottle gourds due to terpenoid toxic compounds such as cucurbitacin B, D, G, H, etc.

 A small slice of cucumber should be tasted before eating the whole fruit to ensure that it is not bitter.
 If found bitter; the whole fruit should be discarded.
-In case of discomfort after consumption (nausea, vomiting, diarrhea or any feeling of uneasiness), the person should be immediately taken to any nearby hospital.
+In a case of discomfort after consumption (nausea, vomiting, diarrhea or any feeling of uneasiness), the person should be immediately taken to any nearby hospital.
 (Medical disclaimer).

 ≻≻-Back to Vegetables from Cucumber nutrition.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.